GrowthStrategyProduct-Market FitMeasurement

 • "What almost prevented you from signing up?"

 Their top 2-3 answers are your product roadmap.
-These aren't feature requests from random users — they're specific blockers from people who already see your value but need something more to cross the line.
+These are not feature requests from random users.
+They are specific blockers named by people who already see the value but need something more to cross the line.

 3. Narrow Your Focus